git and GitHub extensively for version control and project management. This is crucial since we must

 The above ensures an easier understanding to the software development team.
 Examples include:

 Note: Our branching model initially followed a

 features, hotfixes, and releases; however, we later moved away from that

 model and now use a GitHub flow workflow where all changes are merged into

-main branch after review and testing.
+master branch after review and testing.

 Versioning and tagging¶

 Before creating a new tag, we need to make sure all related files updated to reflect the new tag.
 These files shall be checked and updated if existing:

 In all of our software, we conduct version tagging.
 Here, each new version refers to a change to the codebase that is to be deployed.
 We loosely follow Semantic versioning (SemVer), which denotes changes as MAJOR, MINOR, and PATCH.
 There are two differences with our method of versioning against SemVer: